| | | |

 Kinderdijk is about two hours south of Amsterdam and one hour from Rotterdam.
 Zaanse Schans is about a half hour north of Amsterdam, making it an easier, quicker trip if you’re visiting Amsterdam.

-If you’re going to spend time in Amsterdam, check out my series on small museums and other sights to see in Amsterdam!
+If you’re going to spend time in Amsterdam, take a look at my series on small museums and other sights to see in Amsterdam.

 So, will it be Kinderdijk or Zaanse Schans?